SachinSharma-IIITD/ZeroMQ-group_messaging-dscd/README.md

 # Group Messaging Application using ZeroMQ
+The application consist of a central messaging app server, groups, and users interacting with each other in real-time

 ## Dependencies
 - **ZeroMQ**: This is used for messaging between the server and clients.